megi-2102/UID_Reader/README.md

 • LiquidCrystal library

+• MFRC522/RFID library

-• RFID library
+• Servo library (built-in with Arduino IDE)

 • SPI library (built-in with Arduino IDE)

+♦ Projects ♦

+1. UID_Reader.ino

+    • Displays the UID of a scanned RFID card on the LCD

+    • Shows a welcome message on startup:

+        Welcome!
+        Please tap card

+   • Displays the card UID for 3 seconds, then resets for the next scan

+2. UID_Reader.ino

+    • Simulates a door access system using a servo motor.

+    • Compares the scanned RFID card UID to a predefined authorized UID.

+    • If the card matches:

+        • Displays “Door unlocked!” on the LCD

+        • Moves the servo to 90° (unlock position) for 3 seconds

+        • Resets the system

+    • If the card does not match:

+    • Displays “Access denied!” for 3 seconds

+    • Resets the system

 ♦ How It Works ♦

-1. On startup, the LCD displays a welcome message:
+1. On startup, the LCD displays a welcome message.
-"Welcome!"
-"Please tap card"

-2. When a card is tapped, the system reads its UID.
+2. When an RFID card is tapped, the system reads its UID.

-3. The UID is displayed on the LCD for 3 seconds.
+3. Depending on the project:

+    • UID Reader → Displays the UID on the LCD.

+    • Door Access → Checks if the UID matches the authorized tag, then unlocks or denies access.

-4. The system resets and waits for the next card.
+4. After a delay, the system resets and waits for the next scan.

+♦ Future Improvements ♦

+• Add buzzer or LED feedback for card scans.

+• Store multiple authorized UIDs for the door access system.

+• Log scanned UIDs to an SD card or send them over Serial/WiFi.

 ♦ Files ♦

-UID_Reader.ino → Main Arduino sketch
+• UID_Reader.ino → Main UID display sketch
+• RFID_DoorAccess.ino → Door access simulation sketch